 Spend 4 nights at the remote hamlet of Corinna exploring this rugged and remote north west region of Tasmania.
-The autumn dates mean we will put a special emphasis on the fascinating fungi in this ancient rainforest landscape, as well as shooting some stunning rainforest and waterfalls, and remote sunsets over buttongrass moors and rugged “Roaring 40′s” coastlines.
+The autumn dates mean we will put a special emphasis on the fascinating fungi in this ancient rainforest landscape, as well as shooting some stunning rainforest and waterfalls, and remote sunsets over the lonely buttongrass moors.

 Highlights will include:

 * Two cruises on the Pieman River including the Arcadia II cruise to Pieman Heads